seanterry/autommand/README.md

-# autommand
+# Autommand
-A background command processor for .NET
+A background command processor for .NET.